jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

 <ol class="govuk-list govuk-list--bullet">
   <li>
-    You do not need to authenticate each time you make an API call.
-The same authentication token should be used for multiple API calls from the same use until it expires to avoid unnecessarily authentication calls.
+    You should not re-authenticate each time you make an API call.
+The same authentication token should be used for multiple API calls until it expires.
   </li>
   <li>
     The refresh token given in the <code>/authenticate</code> endpoint has a much longer expiry than the id token, you should store and use it to get a new id token when it expires via the Party API <code>/party/refresh</code> endpoint.
-This avoids needing to pass your credentials unnecessarily.
+This avoids needing to re-authenticate with credentials and reduces unnecessary load on the systems.
   </li>
   <li>
     Logging in again will not invalidate a previous token.
 To explicitly invalidate all a users tokens you must call the Party API <code>/party/logout</code> endpoint.
   </li>
   <li>
-    There are system limits on the number of concurrent authentication requests, so you should have exception handling to retry authentication in case the service is busy.
+    There are system limits on the number of concurrent authentication requests, so you should have exception handling to retry authentication using a sensible exponential back-off algorithm in case the service is busy.
   </li>
   <li>
     Do not use the same API credentials for multiple systems, as makes calls from different systems appear to come from the same source and risks multiple systems going down if the shared user is disabled.